 - Multiple AWS Directory Services can consume the same subnet

-Using VPC you can create an isolated environment for your WorkSpaces users based on their profile, Amazon WorkSpaces allows you to create a network isolation for your WorkSpaces based on your security requirements, for example you can create a separate subnet set for external users or contractors and the rest for your internal users which requires more access to your environment.
+Using VPC you can create an isolated environment for your WorkSpaces users based on their profile.
+Amazon WorkSpaces allows you to create a network isolation for your WorkSpaces based on your security requirements – for example you can create a separate subnet set for external users or contractors and the rest for your internal users who require more access to your environment.

 AD DS DEPLOYMENT SCENARIOS

-Active Directory integration with Amazon WorkSpaces is the most critical item in order to have a successful implementation of WorkSpaces.
-Amazon has three best practices scenarios that recommends that the customers to follow.
+Active Directory integration with Amazon WorkSpaces is the most critical item in order to have a successful implementation.
+Amazon has three best practice scenarios they recommend customers follow:

 - Scenario 3: Standalone isolated deployment using AWS Directory Service in the AWS Cloud.
-This is an isolated scenario where it doesn’t require any connectivity back to on-prem AD DS for authentication.
+This is an isolated scenario which doesn’t require any connectivity back to on-prem AD DS for authentication.
 Instead this approach uses AWS Directory Services (Microsoft AD) and AD Connector.

 Amazon WorkSpaces Provisioning

-Now that we cover some of the critical design consideration and components it’s time to kick off a simple WorkSpaces environment into your AWS account to see how quickly you can create your environment.
+Now that we’ve covered some of the critical design consideration and components, it’s time to kick off a simple WorkSpaces environment into your AWS account to see just how quickly it can be created.

-The very first thing you need to do is to setup your directory services.
-As I mentioned before you have few different option to select from, if you have an existing Active Directory and you want to connect to it then you need to choose one of the options that allows you to extend your Active Directory Services into AWS, but for the sake of this tutorial I am going to stand up a Simple AD to be able to bring up my WorkSpaces environment as quickly as possible.
-Now let’s begin.
+The very first thing you need to do is to set up your directory services.
+As I mentioned before you have few different options to select from.
+If you have an existing Active Directory and you want to connect to it then you need to choose one of the options that allows you to extend your Active Directory Services into AWS, but for the sake of this tutorial I am going to stand up a Simple AD to be able to bring up my WorkSpaces environment as quickly as possible.